 The Sustainable Fashion market is heating up and with that comes new market entrants – big and small.
 While everything sustainable sounds innovative and exciting, the realities of any new segment in retail is that the margins still matter.
 That’s why we dig into the margins to see how the business models in #SustFash are evolving.

-How will the next generation of sustainable fashion marketplaces build their own sustainable business model?
-That is the question we dive deep into in this post.
+How will the next generation of sustainable fashion marketplaces build a sustainable business model?

 The average consumer browsing on one of these marketplaces may not know how the business itself works with its brand network/partners, which is why we are going to contrast the business model between e-Tailers who traditionally hold/purchase inventory, and the Platforms that simply process the transaction and hold no inventory themselves.